 Along with Micah, Elisha also began his music studies in 2018 and enjoys being taught by Jacob and Taylah.

-Unfortunately for her, Jordyn isn’t able to play an instrument yet, despite the fact that she has great taste in music.
+Although still young, Jordyn is able to play both piano and her little violin, and also is a great connoisseur of music.
 Even while she was in the womb she would get excited when we were listening to good singing, and now her favourite piece to listen to is Bruch’s Violin Concerto No. 1.
 Seriously, if you put that on, she will sit in rapt attention and delight and just listen; how classic!
+Jordy enjoys drawing, or rather, scribbling pictures, which she will then give to someone as a gift, insisting that you keep it.

 Together as a family it is our purpose to perform and sing music that will uplift and encourage people to a closer walk with the Lord.
 It has been a blessing for our family to be able to sing and perform at churches, songs of praise events, concerts and in aged care facilities across Victoria.